github/docs/content/admin/installation/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 - Authentication, especially if you use an external authentication provider like SAML
 - Integration with an external ticketing system
 - Integration with a continuous integration server
-- External scripts or software that use {% data variables.product.prodname_enterprise_api %}
+- External scripts or software that use the {% data variables.product.prodname_enterprise_api %}
 - External SMTP server for email notifications

 ## Setting up a staging instance